ghostcap-gaming/BanBlade/README.md

 - **Directly Ban/Unban from Discord**: No need to log into any separate systems.
 - **RBAC**: Simply assign permissions to roles in Discord, no need to add any further rules.
-- **Server Mods No More**: Operate seamlessly without the need for any mods on your CS2 server.
+- **Server Mods Not Required**: BanBlade is designed to work without the need for a modded server giving you the basic ability to manage any server.
 - **Auto punishment tracking**: Never worry about "have I punished this person before", everything is handled automatically with incremental punishments.
 - **Supports Multiple Servers**: One bot, multiple servers.
 Centralize your control.
 - **No Rcon Requirement**: BanBlade works without the need for rcon.
 - **Integration with Panels**: Directly talks to Pterodactyl and WISP panels using their application API for more security.

 Possible Future Updates
-- Reason tracking and history.
-- Companion plugin to help communicate with the database and monitor in game chat using AI.
+- Companion plugins to help communicate with the database and monitor in game voice chat using AI.
 - Communications bans.
 These would be the same way Valorant handles things as the existing gag/mute way is antiquated.
 This would auto support incremential punishments if a player keeps offending.
-- Multi game support.
+- Multi game support (Anything that runs on Pterodactyl or WISP)

 ## 📜 Requirements